-These workflow automation features can as simple or complex as you need but are ultimately designed to save time, eliminate wasteful work and improve productivity.
+These workflow automation features can be as simple or complex as you need but are ultimately designed to save time, eliminate wasteful work and improve productivity.

-Thanks to CRM’s dedication to strengthening the relationship between a business and its customers, there are many benefits that come along with using this software.
+Thanks to Customer Relationship Management’s dedication to strengthening the relationship between a business and its customers, there are many benefits that come along with using this software.

 From lead generation to nurturing relationships to managing your pipeline, CRM enables you to streamline processes and automate everyday tasks.
 It supports your sales reps throughout every phase of the sales cycle, such as scheduling appointments and follow-up reminders, logging customer information, tracking communication history, writing emails, generating quotes and proposals and building accurate forecasts.

 With CRM, your sales team has immediate access to the information they need at exactly the time they need it, no matter where they are.
 Even the most disorganized salespeople can stay prepared, orderly and on top of their game.

-One of the most obvious benefits of CRM is seeing an direct improvement in the way your business provides support and assistance to your customers.
+One of the most obvious benefits of CRM is seeing a direct improvement in the way your business provides support and assistance to your customers.

 CRM allows you to capture a customer’s journey, from prospect to purchaser.
 At your fingertips, you can view their information, preferences, purchase history, communication history and more.
 This insight places you in a position to better understand their needs, anticipate their next moves and provide outstanding customer service.